-- Promote the highest standards of safety, quality and service - Strive for excellence in every aspect of our mission - Support an environment that inspires the best from our people
+- Promote the highest standards of safety, quality and service - ✤ Strive to excel in every aspect of our mission - Support an environment that inspires the best from our people

 Baylor College of Medicine is committed to a safe and supportive learning and working environment for its learners, faculty and staff.
 College policy prohibits discrimination on the basis of race, color, age, religion, gender, gender identity or expression, sexual orientation, national origin, veteran status, disability or genetic information.

-Harassment based on any of these classifications is a form of discrimination and also violates College policies (02.2.25, 02.2.26) and will not be tolerated.
-In some circumstances, such discriminatory harassment also mayviolate federal, state or local law.
+Harassment based on any of these classifications is a form of discrimination and also violates College policy (02.2.25, 02.2.26) and will not be tolerated.
+In some circumstances, such discriminatory harassment also may violate federal, state or local law.